ArminJo/ServoEasing/README.md

 The OneServo example modified for using a PCA9685 expander board and the standard Arduino Wire library.<br/>
 You must comment out the line `#define USE_PCA9685_SERVO_EXPANDER` in *ServoEasing.h* to make the expander example work.

+## PCA9685_ExpanderAndServo example
+Combination of OneServo example and PCA9685_Expander example.
+Move one Servo attached to the Arduino board and one servo attached to the PCA9685 expander board simultaneously.

 ## PCA9685_ExpanderFor32Servos example
 Program to show the usage of 2 PCA9685 expander boards with 32 servos.
 On the ESP32, the I2C library interferes with the 29 millisecond timer and therefore can only run at 100000 Hz or lower.<br/>